dr-gazpacho/cruisebound-takehome-mk/README.md

 - Filter menu
   - Build focus trap on mobile menu to prevent scrolling through results when side menu is open
+  - Sticky header
+  - Render "active filters" as a sort of chip set where you can clear some filters and leave others i.e. not all or nothing filter removal
   - Build predefined filter options e.g. map through results set, extract all unique names of Cruiselines, and show them in their own check box section.
 A user could check the box for both MSC and Carnival and see only sailings which match.
 - Accessiblity
   - Quality of life improvements for keyboard navigation through sailings - screen reader could announce more content of the card